Marzagula/architech_exercise/README.md

 If you went through everything frontend application and backend application should be running and you can use it by going to http://localhost:4200

+There are two endpoints:

+       GET /api/v1/users

+Returns a paginated list of users from the database.

+       POST /api/v1/users/register

+Creates and persists a user from the provided **UserRegistrationDTO** in the request body.